Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Problem Statement

 \section{Problem Statement}

-Consider a simple marketplace $\mathcal{M}$ that offers one type of good $g$ to consumers (or agents) $V$.
-Each consumer $v \in V$ requires exactly one unit of good $g$; the supply of $g$ is finite but sufficient to satisfy the population.
-Each agent $v \in V$ has a vector of attributes $r_v$.
-The agents in $V$ can be partitioned into non-overlapping groups based on $r_v$.
+Consider a marketplace $\mathcal{M}$ that offers one type of good $g$ to consumers $V$, where $N = |V|$.
+Each consumer $v \in V$ requires exactly one unit of good $g$; the supply of $g$ is finite but sufficient to satisfy $V$.
+Each consumer $v \in V$ has a vector of attributes $r_v$, a resource constraint $k$, and a private utility function $f_v$.
+The consumers in $V$ can be partitioned into non-overlapping groups based on $r_v$.

 Pricing algorithm $\mathcal{A}$ takes a vector of properties of the consumer $r_v$ as input, and outputs a personalized price $p_v$ for consumer $v$.
-The resulting prices may have varying degrees of personalization --- we measure this using the \textit{dispersion} of prices, $\delta$, our measure of pricing spread.
+Resulting prices may have varying degrees of personalization---we measure this using the \textit{dispersion} of prices, $\delta$, our measure of pricing spread.
 In this work, we design an exchange system $\mathcal{S}$ that takes advantage of personalized pricing so consumers profit.
-System $\mathcal{S}$ pairs up agents via a matching process $\mathcal{P}$.
-This matching process outputs a set of pairwise agent interactions $\mathcal{J}$.
-Let $j_{u \rightarrow v} \in \mathcal{J}$ be the (directed) interaction parameterized by agents $u$ and $v$, where $p_u > p_v$.
-In an interaction $j_{u \rightarrow v}$, agent $u$ will pay some $m$ dollars to agent $v$ for good $g$.
+System $\mathcal{S}$ pairs up consumers via matching process $\mathcal{P}$, which outputs a set of pairwise consumer interactions $\mathcal{J}$.
+Let $j_{uv} \in \mathcal{J}$ be the (directed) interaction parameterized by consumers $u$ and $v$, where $p_u > p_v$.
+In an interaction $j_{uv}$, consumer $u$ will pay some $m$ dollars to consumer $v$ for good $g$.
 The system $\mathcal{S}$ then takes some fraction $\gamma$ of this $m$ to sustain the trading ecosystem, so the payment $v$ will receive for this transaction is $(1-\gamma)m$.
-The interactions in $\mathcal{J}$ are proposed to agents by the matching process $\mathcal{P}$, but all interactions need not occur.
-An interaction is executed if both agents $u$ and $v$ benefit according to their utility functions $f_u$ and $f_v$, which can include both positive and negative terms.
+The interactions in $\mathcal{J}$ are proposed to consumers by the matching process $\mathcal{P}$, but all interactions need not occur.
+An interaction is executed if both consumers $u$ and $v$ benefit according to their utility functions $f_u$ and $f_v$.

 We frame the matching process $\mathcal{P}$ as a network problem.
-Our agents exist in a directed network $G = (V, E)$ where $(u,v) \in E $ if $p_u > p_v$.
-The matching process $\mathcal{P}$ produces interactions $\mathcal{J}$, the matched directed edges.
-Each agent $v$ has at most $k$ matched edges: its resource constraint.
-If an interaction $j_{u\rightarrow v}$ is executed, the edge $(u,v)$ has been transacted on.
-We call $u$ the buyer and $v$ intermediary; one agent might be matched as both intermediary and buyer on different transactions.
+Our consumers exist in a directed network $G = (V, E)$ where $(u,v) \in E $ if $p_u > p_v$.
+Interactions $\mathcal{J}$ are matched directed edges; each consumer $v$ has at most $k$ matched incoming edges.
+The outgoing edge count is capped at 1, since each consumer can only buy the good $g$ once.
+This resource constraint $k$ represents how much time a consumer is willing to spend on this system.
+If an interaction $j_{uv}$ is executed, the edge $(u,v)$ has been transacted on.
+We call $u$ the buyer and $v$ intermediary; one consumer might be matched as both an intermediary and a buyer on different transactions.